ihsiag/GK-OF/README.md

 01-Add projectGenerator shortcut-link to your startup menu [C:\Users\---\AppData\Roaming\Microsoft\Windows\Start Menu\Programs]

-02-You should include ClassMyFunctions.h when you run a program in this repository
+02-You should include ofxGKUtils.h into your project when you use and run a program in this repository.

 03-ADDONS LIST that You have to download and put into addon folder manually.